Guide to Ethics Policies

 Many other UW policies make reference to the Ethics Act or other regulations or explain how conflict of interest rules apply in a specific situation.
 Examples of these include:

-- BRG, Standing Orders, Chapter 4, “Advisory Committees, Commissions, and Boards.”,
+- BRG, Standing Orders, Chapter 4, “Advisory Committees of the Board of Regents.”,

 - BRG, Regent Policy No. 6, “Facilities and Spaces Naming Policy”